Image by

 Jill Maschio, PhD

 In the early days of psychology, a branch called behaviorism emerged as a dominant perspective focused on observable behavior rather than mental processes.
 One contributor to behaviorism was John B. Watson.
 Watson was an American psychologist considered to be the father of behaviorism.
-He opposed other schools of psychology in their techniques and beliefs of human behavior.
+He opposed other schools of psychology in their techniques and beliefs about human behavior.
 He opposed Wilhelm Wundt’s use of introspection for its unreliability to delve into the human mind.
-The idea was perhaps, why try to understand the inner working of the mind when we can simply observe behavior to understand it?
+The idea was perhaps, why try to understand the inner workings of the mind when we can simply observe behavior to understand it?
 His work was an extension of the work of others before him, such as Ivan Pavlov’s published experiment in 1897.
 While experimenting with dogs’ digestion and salivation when fed meat, Pavlov found that his dogs salivated to the sound of the bell metronome when it accompanied food.
-Soon, the dogs would salivate to the sound when food was not there, which was an indication that an association between the two occurred, and the behavior was repeated, coined by Pavlov as classical conditioning.
+Soon, the dogs would salivate to the sound even when food was not present, indicating that an association between the two had formed and the behavior was repeated, a phenomenon Pavlov called classical conditioning.

 Extending these principles to humans, Watson, along with his student Rosalie Rayner, are well known for the Little Albert experiment conducted in 1920 at Johns Hopkins University.
 The experiment extended Pavlov’s animal conditioning and demonstrated that conditioning can occur in humans as well as in animals.
 Watson conditioned baby Albert to fear furry little animals by pairing them with a loud sound.

 Behaviorism, in this sense, advanced a powerful claim: people can be conditioned by the environment and control.
 Watson was later criticized for making the following statement, “Give me a dozen healthy infants, well-formed, and my own specified world to bring them up in and I’ll guarantee to take any one at random and train him to become any type of specialist I might select—doctor, lawyer, artist, merchant-chief and, yes, even beggar-man and thief, regardless of his talents, penchants, tendencies, abilities, vocations, and race of his ancestors.
 (1930)”.
-This statement raises deeper concerns that internal thought and the extent to which human beings are shaped by external forces outside their awareness question the role of artificial intelligence in shaping modern cognition.
+This statement raises deeper concerns: the extent to which internal thought and the ways human beings are shaped by external forces beyond their awareness question the role of artificial intelligence in shaping modern cognition.
 While early psychology emphasized external control of behavior, today’s concern is more subtle: whether individuals will willingly surrender their internal capacity to think in exchange for algorithmic guidance.

 Erich Fromm wrote the book, Escape from Freedom (published as The Fear of Freedom in the UK) in 1941.
 Fromm wrote that Man seeks liberation from structure and the “walls” or constraints of society.
-Man tries to escape from freedom of forces that control individuality and lessen autonomy.
-However, Fromm argued that modern, autonomous freedom can be overwhelming and as a result creates intense feelings of isolation and insecurity, leading individuals to want to “escape”.
+Man tries to escape from the forces that control individuality and lessen autonomy.
+However, Fromm argued that modern, autonomous freedom can be overwhelming and, as a result, creates intense feelings of isolation and insecurity, leading individuals to want to “escape”.
 The attempt to escape can leave the person powerless and eventually conditioned into submission –conditioned to authoritarianism, society, and destructive behavior (eliminate external threats or destroy the outside world) in the pursuit of freedom.
 This so-called problem was the freedom paradox.

-Fromm proposed that people respond to escaping by automated conforming.
-That is, people try to escape freedom but end up conformity to society.
+Fromm proposed that people respond to the urge to escape by engaging in automated conformity.
+That is, people try to escape freedom but end up conforming to society.
 As a result, people lose their individuality, sense of true self, and identity.
-People experience pseudo-thoughts and pseudo feelings.
+People experience pseudo-thoughts and pseudo-feelings.
 These are “artificial” thoughts that mimic genuine thinking, understanding, or critical thought but lack substantive reasoning, true comprehension, or empirical truth.
-People who conform to society have these pseudo thoughts and feelings.
-They believe their thoughts are their own, but their thoughts and feelings are actually socially manufactured and imposed, such as adapting to political views that are most common to a society.
+People who conform to society have these pseudo-thoughts and feelings.
+They believe their thoughts are their own, but their thoughts and feelings are actually socially manufactured and imposed, such as adapting to the political views most common in a society.

 Pseudo thoughts and feelings are part of what Fromm called modernity and robotism.
 Fromm believed that modern capitalism increases the risk of turning citizens into “robots” or automata.
 That is, well-fed, well-clothed citizens who are empty of original thought or passion and who are alienated from their true selves.